 - 1 stalk celery chopped

-- 3 cups good quality vegetable broth
+- 3 cups good quality vegetable broth make your own here

 - 8 cups broccoli florets

-- 3 tbsp butter or vegan alternative
+- 3 tablespoon olive oil or vegan butter alternative

-- 3 tbsp whole wheat flour
+- 3 tablespoon whole wheat flour

-- ground black pepper to taste
+- ground black pepper and salt to taste